-Guild Annual Lecture Series 2019 by The Right Reverend Richard Chartres KCVO, Former Bishop of London
+Guild Annual Lecture Series 2019 by The Right Reverend and Right Honourable The Lord Chartres, GCVO PC ChStJ

 Bishop Richard was ordained as a priest in 1974.
 During this time he was chaplain to Robert Runcie, then Bishop of St Albans and later Archbishop of Canterbury.
 He received a Lambeth Bachelor of Divinity degree and holds honorary doctorates from Brunel University, City University London, London Metropolitan University, St. Mary's University College, and London Guildhall University.

 From 1987 to 1992, he was Professor of Divinity at Gresham College in London.
 Based on a three-part lecture series given in May 1992, he published A Brief History of Gresham College 1597–1997.
 During the first lecture of the original lecture series he referred to the college as a "magical island like Atlantis" disappearing and re-emerging from the sea.
 This was a reference both to the Invisible College and Francis Bacon's New Atlantis.

 Other Gresham lectures by Chartres covered the Shroud of Turin (November 1988) and the Church of the Holy Sepulchre in Jerusalem (December 1989) when he spoke about the Gresham Jerusalem Project as well as on prayer (1991).

 In November 1995, he was confirmed as the Bishop of London.
 He also became Prelate of the Order of the British Empire and Dean of the Chapel Royal.
 He is a Privy Counsellor.
 In 1997 he was appointed a chaplain of the Most Venerable Order of Saint John (ChStJ).
 He is an Honorary Bencher of the Middle Temple, a Liveryman of the Merchant Taylors' Company and of the Worshipful Company of Vintners, an Honorary Freeman of the Weavers' and the Woolmen Companies.